Le-Morne Mauritius, Conditions

 Mauritius is located in the western Indian Ocean at 20 degrees south.
 About level with Exmouth, Mackay, Northern Chile, and central Madagascar.
 Kitethrills has been running tours in Mauritius, since 2010.

-Amongst kitesurfers it is widely known as perhaps the best destination in the world.
+Amongst kitesurfers it is widely known as perhaps the best tropical destination in the world.
 With incredibly reliable winds, a selection of world class waves, a huge lagoon for freeride fun, warm water and excellent hotels, easy access, safety, loads of alternative activities, health and travel services, there is nowhere else in the world with such a combination or as much to offer.

 For non-kiters, the rare windless days, or just for something different, Mauritius has a wide variety of alternative activities.
 With a land area of over 2000km2 and a culturally diverse populations around 1.3 million, there is a lot to see and do.
 A small selection of the available activities, but some of our favourites are described on our Alternative Activities page.

 Le Morne in Mauritius has to be one of the best spots for kiting on the planet; it caters for all abilities with a mix of flat water, easy waves and world-class barrels all within a 1-mile radius.
 Book a two-week trip and you should be guaranteed some great wind at some point.
 The Indian Ocean pumps with swell so even if the wind doesn't appear the waves will be world class.

 There is a relaxed vibe on the island with a mix of cultures creating a melting pot of diversity, they drive on the left, have English road signs, learn French as the primary language, speak Creole and cook amazing Indian food.
 If you can get out of the resort and into the “real” Mauritius, you'll be greeted by friendly locals and vibrant towns with plenty of rum flowing in the evenings!